Have Questions?

 508-342-5973

-Like other drug and alcohol treatment programs, East Wareham Comprehensive Trt Ctr is committed to long term recovery for drug and alcohol abusers living in the East Wareham area.
+Like other drug and alcohol treatment programs, East Wareham Comprehensive Trt Ctr is committed to long term recovery for drug and alcohol abusers living in the East Wareham, Massachusetts area.
 As such, this drug and alcohol treatment facility has been providing care like couple/family therapy, relapse prevention, vocational rehabilitation services, substance abuse counseling approach, 12-step facilitation approach, brief intervention approach and more.

 Further, East Wareham Comprehensive Trt Ctr thinks that it is essential that its clients receive individual focus and services to make sure that they get effective results.
 This is why it specializes in several programs such as social skills development, transgender or (LGBT) clients, persons with post-traumatic stress disorder, co-occurring mental and substance abuse disorders, legal advocacy, persons with eating disorders and many other modes of treatment that you can find listed below.
 Each of the services that the organization provides are also available in a variety of settings - inpatient detoxification centers, inpatient treatment centers, long term drug and alcohol rehabs, outpatient individual counseling, short term rehabs and more.